bkuhn/talks/IPO-2012/ipo.markdown

 + Much of Conservancy's work involves advising and working with issues of copyright.

-+ But, Conservancy doesn't mandate developer assign copyright.
++ But, Conservancy doesn't mandate developer assign copyright to Conservancy.
-     + Some do anyway, though
+     + Some do anyway, though.

 # Free Software Copyright Licensing